Mediomatrici: Name

-The ethnonym Mediomatrici is a latinized form of the Gaulish *Medio-māteres, which literally means 'Middle-Mothers'.
+The ethnonym Mediomatrici is a Latinized form of the Gaulish *Medio-māteres, which literally means 'Middle-Mothers'.
 It is formed with the stem medio- ('in the middle, central') attached to a plural form of mātīr ('mother').
 The name could be interpreted as meaning 'those who live between the Matrona (Marne) and the Matra rivers' (i.e. the mother-rivers), or possibly as the 'Mothers of the Middle-World' (i.e. between the heaven and the underworld).

 The city of Metz, attested ca. 400 AD as civitas Mediomatricorum ('civitas of the Mediomatrici'), is named after the Celtic tribe.

 Geography

 Territory

-The territory of the Mediomatrici comprised the upper basins of the rivers Maas, Moselle and Saar, and extended eastwards as far as the Rhine in the mid-first century BC.
+Before the Roman conquest (57 BC), the territory of the Mediomatrici comprised the upper basins of the rivers Maas, Moselle and Saar, and extended eastwards as far as the Rhine in the mid-first century BC.
 Ptolemy places them south of the Treviri, between the Remi and the Leuci.

 Settlements

 Their chief town was Divodurum ('place of the gods, divine enclosure'), mentioned by Tacitus in the early 1st century AD.

 A secondary agglomeration, whose original name is unknown, was located in Bliesbruck, in the eastern part of their civitas.